 Showing up without the correct ID to travel = no vacation and no refund

-As regular readers of our site know, It is a standard policy across not only the cruise industry but the entire travel industry — if you don’t have the correct documentation to cruise, you won’t be getting a refund.
+As regular readers of our site know, it is a standard policy across not only the cruise industry but the entire travel industry — if you don’t have the correct documentation to navigate all parts of your trip, you won’t be getting a refund.

-We’ve told countless cautionary tales about the consumers who contact us who’ve shown up ready for travel but neglected one critical step in their travel planning: checking their ID and documentation requirements for their journey.
+I’ve told countless cautionary tales about the consumers who contact our team who’ve shown up ready for travel but neglected one critical step in their travel planning: checking their ID and documentation requirements for their journey.